Rev0kz/Flask-Swagger/README.md

 # Flask-Swagger

-This project shows how to use Connexion, an OpenAPI framework built on flask to generate write OpenAPI specification and generate swagger documentation.
+This project shows how to use Swagger, an OpenAPI framework built on flask to generate write OpenAPI specification and generate swagger documentation.

 In this project, we built a library datastore using sqlite3, created an api for it and generated a swagger documentation using the swagger editor.